ron0studios/OrbitSim/README.md

 # OrbitSim
- An N-body orbit simulator, optimised with the Barnes-Hut treecode algorithm.
+ An N-body multithreaded orbit simulator, optimised with the Barnes-Hut treecode algorithm.

 ## in action
 ---